kuzudb/graph-rag-workshop/README.md

 graph and vector search in way that on average, provided relevant responses.

 Note that the hybrid RAG system is not perfect.
-If the information is not present (either explicitly or implicitly in the text), it cannot provide an answer to the question.
+If the information is not present (either explicitly or implicitly in the text), it cannot provide an answer to the question because the LLM cannot reason over the required information to formulate a response.

 The key takeaways are:
 - Graphs can be a helpful tool for factual (extractive) question-answering tasks in RAG